 The year 2050 is a key moment in time – the world’s population will be a projected 10 billion.
-Food production needs are expected to rise by 60-70% and changing agronomic conditions will put pressure on agricultural yields.
+As a result, food production needs are expected to rise by 60-70% and changing agronomic conditions will place pressure on agricultural yields.

-Journey 2050 is a FREE agriculture education program that challenges participants to answer the question “How will we sustainably feed 9 billion people by the year 2050?”
+Journey 2050 is a FREE agriculture education program that challenges participants to answer the question, “How will we sustainably feed nearly 10 billion people by the year 2050?”

 It is imperative that everyone understands how our present-day decisions impact our future lives and to showcase the importance of agriculture.
 There are thousands of opportunities, a constant stream of new innovations and a network of people who will help us feed the world by 2050.

 Even the biggest journey starts with a single step forward.
-Our journey starts now.
+Our journey begins now.